DengsongWang/ECE1782-Project/README.md

 # Statement
 This file is the code for the final project of the ECE 1782 course.
 This is a group collaboration project, and the members of the group are:

-Runheng Lu
+Runheng Lu,
-Yiming Zheng
+Yiming Zheng,
-Jingsheng Zhang
+Jingsheng Zhang,
 Dengsong Wang

 # Project Overview